 We can debate whether buy-and-hold is a more effective method than other investment strategies, but it has two advantages that are beyond question.
 One is that transaction fees are generally lower with buy-and-hold than with other more active investment approaches.
 The second, which is even bigger, is the long-term capital gains tax benefit.

 Both of these expenses can cut deep into investment returns over the long-run, and buy and hold is one of the best investment strategies to keep them to a minimum.
 You buy a stock, hold it for several years, and that prevents transaction fees from being imposed on the same money every year as they are when stocks are actively traded.
-And it insures that your capital gains will be of the more favorable, long-term variety, and with much less frequency.
+And it ensures that your capital gains will be of the more favorable, long-term variety, and with much less frequency.

 Buy and Hold Improves Return